 While Walt Disney World is known for being exceptionally kid-friendly, there are ways to create adults-only memories.
 The most obvious way is to take advantage of the ever-expansive nightlife at Walt Disney World.

-The dining and bars of the BoardWalk Inn offer late-night fun, while newly-opened The Edison is raising the bar even more, with three bars and a stage ripe with cabaret and live entertainment.
+The dining and bars of the BoardWalk Inn offer late-night fun, while The Edison is raising the bar even more, with three bars and a stage ripe with cabaret and live entertainment.

 Another way to enjoy (almost) adults-only time at the World is to dine in some of the World’s more romantic restaurants.
 California Grill is a good bet (although not a guarantee), while Victoria & Albert’s has a no-diners-under-ten rule.
 Other quiet(er) locations include Citrico’s and Narcoossee’s at the Grand Floridian, Flying Fish Cafe on the BoardWalk, and Jiko at Animal Kingdom Lodge.